Kaduna-Nzeogwu

 Kaduna Nzeogwu: Death and Legacy

 Kaduna Nzeogwu did not believe in Biafra.
 He was named Kaduna by his Northern friends and spoke Hausa fluently, even more than the Igbo language.
-He wore Hausa clothing in lieu of Igbo’s.
+He wore Hausa clothing in lieu of Igbo clothing.
 However, he was killed by Nigerian soldiers of the 21st Battalion near Nsukka on July 29, 1967.

 Chukwuma Nzeogwu hailed from Okpanam, near Asaba, present-day Delta State, Southern Nigeria but he’s buried in an Army cemetery in Kaduna, his place of birth, in full military honours, with his body mutilated and eyes gorged out by unknown irate Nigerian soldiers.